Iron Range OHVRA - Before you visit

 - OHV registration is available at local Deputy Registrar of Motor Vehicle offices, DNR License Center and at the Recreation Area.
 It is best to purchase an OHV registration before visiting the Recreation Area.

 - We recognize OHV registrations from other states.
-If your state does not have OHV registration you will have to purchase Minnesota OHV registration.
+If your state does not have OHV registration you will have to purchase a non-resident state trail pass Minnesota OHV registration.

-- Non-resident ATV or ORV operators must purchase an ATV trail pass or ORV trail pass, unless operating vehicles registered in Minnesota.
+- Non-resident operators must purchase a State Trail Pass, unless operating vehicles registered in Minnesota.

 - It is strongly recommended that everyone wear a helmet on all vehicles; however, anyone under the age of eighteen must wear a DOT approved helmet on ATVs and OHMs.